dotse/tls-fed-auth/tls-fed-auth.md

 Federation metadata is published as a JWS [@!RFC7515].
 The payload contains statements about federation members entities.

 Metadata is used for authentication and service discovery.
 A client selects a server based on metadata claims (e.g., organization, tags).
-The client then use the selected server claims base_uri, pins and if needed issuers to establish a connection.
+The client then uses the selected server claims base_uri, pins and if needed issuers to establish a connection.

 Upon receiving a connection, a server validates the received client certificate using the client's published pins.
-Server MAY also check other claims such as organization and tags to determine if the connections is accepted or terminated.
+Server MAY also check other claims such as organization and tags to determine if the connection is accepted or terminated.

 ## Federation Metadata claims